 Jason holds a B.A. in International Relations from San Francisco State University, though after nearly a decade of working around the world, he recognizes that foreign policy begins at home.
 As a result, he leverages his knowledge and experience to solve problems at the nexus of education and economic development.

 Passionate and caring, Samuel Schoeniger is the primary account manager for the Entrepreneurial Learning Initiate (ELI).
-In this capacity, Samuel manages class creation, order fulfillment, company finances and partnership development.
+In this capacity, Samuel is responsible for managing sales, and relationships with customers, class creation, inventory, order fulfillment, company finances and partnership development.

 Being the son of an entrepreneur, Schoeniger expresses much gratitude for being exposed to entrepreneurial thinking and behavior from a young age.
 Prior to joining the ELI team he worked for himself buying and selling audio equipment on eBay.
 In doing so, Samuel learned much about testing assumption, obtaining and retaining customers, market research and an overall understanding of business ethics.